cch1999/cch1999/README.md

 ### Hi there 👋

 - 🔭 I’m a MSc student at Imperial College London studying Bioinformatics and Theoretical Systems Biology.
 My interests are in deep learning applied to solving problems in structural biology and drug design.
+I am currently workin on geometric deep learning for drug design in the lab of Prof Michael Bronstein.

+- 🌱 I will soon be moving to the University of Cambridge where I will be a PhD student at the [Cambridge Centre for AI in Medicine](ccaim.cam.ac.u) and be jointly supervised by Prof Sir Tom Blundell and Prof Pietro Lio.

 - 📫 How to reach me:
   - twitter: [@charlieharris01](https://twitter.com/charlieharris01)
   - linkedin: [in/charlieharris](https://www.linkedin.com/in/charlie-harris-388285156/)
   - email: <charles.harris17@imperial.ac.uk>
+  - website: <cch1999.github.io>

 <!--
 **cch1999/cch1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.